 That sinful TV series qualifies as porn!

-Even that TV series that you watch as a couple that has unmarried people committing adultery qualifies as porn.
+Even that TV series that you watch as a couple that has nudity qualifies as porn.
 Why?
-Because God’s standard for purity are that high!
-Looking at eye candy is considered adultery by Jesus (Matt.
+Because God’s standards for purity are that high!
+(Matt.
 5:28).
-TV that glorifies sex outside marriage is TV that abuses God in the face by saying, “Your Holy matrimony is not that important!”
-The Christian believer who watches TV that glorifies sexual scandals is an enemy of Christ.
+TV that glorifies sex outside marriage is TV that slaps God in the face by saying, “Your Holy matrimony is not that important!”
+The believer who watches TV that glorifies sexual sin is an enemy of Christ.
 James said it best in James 4:4 “You adulterous people, do you not know that friendship with the world is enmity with God?”
 That part made you angry at me, didn’t it?
 Good.
 Cause it’s the truth, Beloved, and it is told in love (that makes you angrier).
 The excuse some Christians give at this point is something like, “It’s just entertainment.”
 “It happens, so there’s is no point in not watching it.”
 The married Christian who ignores the conviction of the Holy Spirit on purity about a relationship with someone not their spouse or even something as “small” as a TV series that influences their will to act like the world, will in little time, lose that very conviction and confuse it for “peace”.
 They may even come to the point where they believe that the lack of conviction signals God being okay with it.
 Lots of worldliness among Christ’s followers is evident in how their opinions and beliefs are placed above the Word of God.
 Our opinions may have facts, but remember, the truth is more important that the facts.Don’t be surprised if you find yourself wishing the adulterous couple in that TV series is not caught.
 You may say, “I would never say that!” but isn’t that how all denial starts?
 Let sin be sin.

 Christians who think that spending time watching certain television series or movies that glorify sin has no significant effect always learn the hard way.
 Every cause has an effect.
 You may not have an overt purity struggle now because of the movies you watch with your spouse, but be assured, it is just a matter of time.
 And as you disregard purity in your marriage, most of that worldly sensual media results in struggles with doubt with your faith and worldliness that you so heavily defend with the proverbial unrepentant out-of-context, “don’t judge me.”
 Well, you are right, only God can judge you but then, prepare for that judgement.